 The State of California has asserted that the caste system is “a strict Hindu social and religious hierarchy,” and therefore an integral part of Hindu teachings and practices.
 This is in contradiction to the precepts of the religion and the beliefs of an overwhelming number of its own adherents.
 The State is asserting that Hinduism is inherently discriminatory and that all Hindus discriminate.

 California has also failed to provide any definition or workable method to determine anyone’s caste.
-It’s not concerned with what Hindus actually believe and is instead targeting them on its presumption that all Hindus of Indian decent must identify as part of a specific caste, believe in a “strict Hindu social and religious hierarchy,” and engage in caste discrimination just because they’re Hindu.
+It’s not concerned with what Hindus actually believe and is instead targeting them on its presumption that all Hindus of Indian descent must identify as part of a specific caste, believe in a “strict Hindu social and religious hierarchy,” and engage in caste discrimination just because they’re Hindu.

 California’s actions blatantly violate the rights of Hindu Americans.
 The US Constitution prohibits the state from interfering in questions of religious doctrine and prevents the state from depriving any American of their right to liberty.